 Jordan Rossiter (Liverpool)

-According to Robbie Fowler, the young midfielder could have been “the next Steven Gerrard”, but the actual Steven Gerrard doesn’t appear to fancy him.
+According to Robbie Fowler, the young midfielder could have been “the next Steven Gerrard”, but the actual Steven Gerrard didn’t appear to fancy him.

 John Lundstram (Everton)